Visa over 90 days - STUDENTS

 - If you are staying in private accommodations, the original statement from the owner of an apartment/house stating his/her ability and willingness to provide accommodation (signature must be notarized by a Czech notary);

 - If you are leasing an apartment/house, the original or a notarized copy of the lease contract;

 - If you are subletting, the original or a notarized copy of the lease contract and an affidavit signed by the owner confirming the sublet (signature must be notarized by a Czech notary).

 7. Criminal History Background

 Please note: The students under Erasmus Mundus program are exempted from submitting criminal history backround.

 - Extract from the Criminal Register of the country of your citizenship.

 - In addition, if you have lived in any country for 6 months or longer in the previous three years, you are required to submit a CriminalHistory Background issued by that country.

 - It must be appropriately certified (Apostille or super-legalization).
-For more information click HERE
+For more information click on our web pages.

 - This does not apply, if you were younger than 15 years of age.